ALLRiPPED/tamoplus/README.md

 ## TAMO+: Themes And Music Overlay Plus v1.31 (formally known as TAMPO)
+This installs all the associated themes, background music, videoloadingscreens, and of course the splashscreens and exitscreens<br>
+for Halloween and Christmas Holiday themes and Stranger Things Theme plus my own concoction theme set Carbonite, for now, hopefully more to come!<br>
+Also it removes everything from the RetroPie Menu that will be included in TAMO+ (IE: esthemes, audiosettings, & splashscreen.rp for vanilla retropie users)<br>
+And for those using Supreme Ultra builds it removes Audio Settings, Controller Settings, & Visual Settings from the RetroPie Menu.<br>
+All of which can be found from within the TAMO+ script itself.<br>
+This installs a BGM Control Script from here [retropie_music_overlay](https://github.com/ALLRiPPED/retropie_music_overlay) as this is the complete<br>
+merging of the BGM as well as the original idea for TAMPO and TAMO+.<br>
+It will do the full shabang, that means when you run tamo+ from your retropie menu and choose a theme it will restart emulationstation, not the pi itself,<br>
+so if you want to see the splashscreen you will have to manually reboot the pi, but you can turn off the exit splashes and the videoloading screens.<br><br>
+This is open source and free for anyone to use, just drop me a little credit is all I ask.<br>
+The script has a one line install, so no need to clone a repo (it does all that for you).<br>
+Now if you have any sugesstions or addition please fork the repo and hit me up with a pull request.<br>
 ## Install Preparations!
-I ran into an issue with this being installed to a fresh vanilla img of RetroPie v4.7.1, it has not generated the nessasary config files<br>
-that this install script is looking for, so make sure you have atleast played one game and installed and set atleast one theme on your retropie.<br>
-And no before you ask, the default theme, Carbon, does not count you have to install atleast a second theme then set it.<br>
-And then the es_settings.cfg will automatically be generated<br>
+This will prep everything needed for TAMO+ to run on your system, hence everything needed will automatically be generated<br>
-plus it would not hurt to run `sudo apt update -y && sudo apt upgrade -y`
+plus it would not hurt to run `sudo apt update -y && sudo apt upgrade -y` just to make sure you are up-to-date<br>
 ## One Line Install
      curl -sSL https://t.ly/5Oqi | bash
 or